Zhu Jun (Han dynasty): Life

-In c.July 193, Zhu Jun replaced Zhou Zhong (周忠, an uncle of Zhou Yu) as Grand Commandant (太尉) and held an additional appointment as Manager of the Affairs of the Masters of Writing (錄尚書事).
+In c.July 193, Zhu Jun replaced Zhou Zhong as Grand Commandant (太尉) and held an additional appointment as Manager of the Affairs of the Masters of Writing (錄尚書事).
 In the following year, he was removed from office and reassigned to be acting General of Agile Cavalry (驃騎將軍) to guard Hangu Pass.
 In early 195, before Zhu Jun left for Hangu Pass, internal conflict broke out between Li Jue and Guo Si, who started attacking each other in the streets of Chang'an.
 Zhu Jun remained in Chang'an and was reassigned to be Minister of Finance (大司農).
 During this time, Li Jue took Emperor Xian hostage to threaten Guo Si, while Guo Si did the same by holding the emperor's subjects hostage to threaten Li Jue.
 Zhu Jun, Yang Biao and Emperor Xian's other subjects tried to persuade Guo Si to make peace with Li Jue, but Guo Si would not listen.
 Zhu Jun died of illness a few days later as he could not stand the humiliation of being held hostage.